garethredfern/laravelvue-spa/content/en/authentication/vue-auth.md

 [View file on Github](https://github.com/garethredfern/laravel-vue/blob/v1.1.2/src/components/VerifyEmail.vue)

 Laravel provides the ability for a user to verify their email as an added layer of security.
 This component works with the /email/verification-notification endpoint.
-To get the email notification working, there is some set-up required within the Laravel API.
+To get the email notification working, there is some set up required within the Laravel API.
 More detail in these [instructions](/authentication/laravel-auth#email-verification).

 With this in place, the SPA will check a user is verified using the details in the auth Vuex store.
 If they are not, a button is displayed, when clicked the verification email will be sent by Laravel.
 The email will have a link to verify and return the user back to the SPA dashboard.